 - 1. Evaluate land to find areas that might be especially suited to preservation or municipal use, and work toward preservation and/or acquisition as needed. - 2.
 Complete and present Master Plans for the Pratt, Irvine, and Todaro properties to Town Meeting. - 3.
-Encourage site development which follows the natural features and contours of the land and minimizes disturbance to the natural environment: - ➤ Minimize visual impacts: avoid placing structures in open fields or on ridge lines and locate residences adjacent to tree lines and wooded field edges.
+Encourage site development which follows the natural features and contours of the land and minimizes disturbance to the natural environment: - Minimize visual impacts: avoid placing structures in open fields or on ridge lines and locate residences adjacent to tree lines and wooded field edges. - ➤ Retain rural features: incorporate existing farm or cart roads into subdivision designs, preserve stone walls and mature trees, preserve as much as possible old homes, barns and other rural structures. - Minimize site disturbance: roads should follow existing contours and avoid boulevard or straight entrances, require more open space in conventional developments and minimize disturbances on individual lots. - ➤ Ensure that future development, especially in the vicinity of Lake Maspenock, Echo Lake, Hopkinton Reservoir and Lake Whitehall, is appropriate and environmentally responsible.

-- Retain rural features: incorporate existing farm or cart roads into subdivision designs, preserve stone walls and mature trees, preserve as much as possible old homes, barns and other rural structures. - Minimize site disturbance: roads should follow existing contours and avoid boulevard or straight entrances, require more open space in conventional developments and minimize disturbances on individual lots. - ➤ Ensure that future development, especially in the vicinity of Lake Maspenock, Echo Lake, Hopkinton Reservoir and Lake Whitehall, is appropriate and environmentally responsible. - 4.
-Review and update the Hopkinton Zoning Bylaw periodically to ensure its functionality, clarity and purposefulness for implementing the Master Plan. - 5.
+- 4. Review and update the Hopkinton Zoning Bylaw periodically to ensure its functionality, clarity and purposefulness for implementing the Master Plan. - 5.
 Require annual evaluation by the Land Use Department and Zoning Advisory Committee of Hopkinton's zoning to ensure that it facilitates growth that is consistent with the Master Plan, and encourages private redevelopment of the Industrial Districts and the downtown area. - 6.
 Limit commercial "creep" between I-495 and the West Main Street/Wood Street intersection, between downtown and Legacy Farms, and between Legacy Farms and Ashland.
 It is important to maintain a separation between Hopkinton's business nodes to avoid strip development, allow each area to have a distinctive character, and protect residential neighborhoods. - 7.
 Implement downtown Main Street corridor improvements, including roadway improvements, bike lanes and beautification.
 Bury utility lines to facilitate sidewalk and parking improvements, street tree planting and landscaping.
 Provide centralized stormwater collection infrastructure to allow for buildout under current zoning requirements, which is presently limited by the need to provide for stormwater management on-site. - 8.
+Convert hardscape to landscape, thereby increasing the amount of green space in the downtown.
+Include street trees to enhance the streetscape and provide shade to pedestrians, and plantings along sidewalks. - 9.
+Conduct a traffic sign audit in the downtown before the downtown corridor project gets fully underway, with the goal to coordinate sign placement and aggregate signs together on the same post where possible before and after the project is complete. - 10.
+The Planning Board should require development applicants to identify what town services will be required to serve new proposed development.
+Prepare a semi-annual report of anticipated service increases for submission to the Town Manager for capital and budget planning purposes. - 11.
+Work toward having policies, services, settings and structures that support and enable people to age well in the community.
+Assess needs in areas including transportation, outdoor spaces, buildings and communication. - 12.
 Discontinue unconstructed paper streets where possible.